vshpotter/microsoft-365-docs/microsoft-365/syntex/set-up-microsoft-syntex.md

 description: Learn how to set up Microsoft Syntex content AI features in the Microsoft 365 admin center.
 ---

-# Set up Microsoft Syntex
+# Set up pay-as-you-go services in SharePoint

-This article covers the initial setup experience for Microsoft Syntex content AI features.
-Before following the steps in this article, configure your [billing and licensing options](syntex-licensing.md) as follows:
+This article describes how to set up pay-as-you-go services for SharePoint content AI features.
+Before following the steps in this article, you need to [set up pay-as-you-go billing](syntex-azure-billing.md).

-- If you are using Microsoft Syntex pay-as-you-go, follow the steps in [Configure Microsoft Syntex for pay-as-you-go billing in Azure](syntex-azure-billing.md).
-- If you are using per-user licensing, follow the steps in [Set up Microsoft Syntex per-user licensing](set-up-content-understanding.md).

-> [!Note]
-> For information about setting up Microsoft Syntex - SharePoint Advanced Management, see [Microsoft Syntex - SharePoint Advanced Management overview](/sharepoint/advanced-management).

 ## Requirements